Preparing your pets

 - Check for and block any small spaces, nooks or holes inside cabinetry, furniture, floors, appliances, etc. where your foster pets may hide.
 Also make certain that spaces behind washer/dryer units are closed off so your foster animals can’t get in there either.

 - Keep all foods out of reach and/or in cabinets.
-Even if the food isn’t harmful to the cat, the wrapper could be.
+Even if the food isn’t harmful to pets, the wrapper could be.

 Precautions to take by room: Living/Family Room